Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Other Parameters of Interest

 \section{Other Parameters of Interest}

-So far we have focused on uniform estimation and inference for the unknown function $\mu_0$ and derivatives thereof.
-However, in some applications, the parameter of interest may be other linear or nonlinear transformations of $\mu_0$.
-For example, in generalized linear models usually the goal is to estimate the function $\eta(\mu_0(\bx, q))$, or the marginal effect of a regressor on that function $\frac{\partial}{\partial x_k}\eta(\mu_0(\bx,q))=\eta^{(1)}(\mu_0(\bx,q))\mu_0^{(\be_k)}(\bx,q)$ with $\be_k$ denoting the $k$-th unit vector $(1\leq k\leq d)$.
-Furthermore, in treatment effect and causal inference settings \citep[and references therein]{Abadie-Cattaneo_2018_ARE}, interest often lies in differences of such estimands across two or more subgroups: for two treatment levels $j=1,2$, $\eta(\mu_2(\bx,q))-\eta(\mu_1(\bx,q))$ can be interpreted as a mean, quantile, or other conditional (on $(\bx,q)$) treatment effect, where $\mu_j(\bx,q)$ is estimated using separately the subsample of, say, control ($j=1$) and treated ($j=2$) units.
+We focused on uniform estimation and inference for the unknown function $\mu_0$ and derivatives thereof.
+However, the parameter of interest may be other linear or nonlinear transformations of $\mu_0$.
+For example, in generalized linear models usually the goal is to estimate the function $\eta(\mu_0(\bx, q))$, or the marginal effect of a covariate on that function $\frac{\partial}{\partial x_k}\eta(\mu_0(\bx,q))=\eta^{(1)}(\mu_0(\bx,q))\mu_0^{(\be_k)}(\bx,q)$.
+Furthermore, in treatment effect and causal inference settings \citep{Abadie-Cattaneo_2018_ARE}, and references therein, interest often lies in differences of such estimands across two or more subgroups: for two treatment levels $j=1,2$, $\eta(\mu_2(\bx,q))-\eta(\mu_1(\bx,q))$ can be interpreted as a mean, quantile, or other conditional (on $(\bx,q)$) treatment effect, where $\mu_j(\bx,q)$ is estimated using separately the subsample of, say, control ($j=1$) and treated ($j=2$) units.
 Our results can be applied to all these cases of practical interest with minimal additional effort.

 We showcase the generality of our theory by briefly discussing uniform inference on the transformed function $\eta(\mu_0(\bx,q))$, its first derivative, and differences thereof across subgroups.
-Given the partitioning-based $M$-estimators $\widehat\mu(\bx,q)$ and $\widehat\mu_j(\bx,q)$, $j=1,2$, where $\widehat\mu_j$ is constructed using only data from the subsample $j$ of the full sample, we can immediately plug in to form the desired estimators. \begin{itemize} \item \textit{Level Estimator}: $\eta(\widehat\mu(\bx,q))$. \item \textit{Marginal Effect Estimator}: $\eta^{(1)}(\widehat\mu(\bx,q))\widehat\mu^{(\be_k)}(\bx,q)$. \item \textit{Conditional Treatment Effect Estimator}: $\eta(\widehat\mu_1(\bx,q))-\eta(\widehat\mu_2(\bx,q))$. \end{itemize} Uniform consistency of the three estimators immediately follows from uniform consistency of $\widehat\mu(\bx,q)$ (Corollary \ref{coro: convergence}) because the transformation function $\eta$ is twice continuously differentiable.
-Furthermore, a Bahadur representation for each of the transformation estimators is readily available by Theorem \ref{theorem: bahadur-repres} and a Taylor expansion.
+Given the partitioning-based $M$-estimators $\widehat\mu(\bx,q)$ and $\widehat\mu_j(\bx,q)$, $j=1,2$, where $\widehat\mu_j$ is constructed using only data from the subsample $j$ of the full sample, we can immediately plug in to form the desired estimators. \begin{itemize} \item \textit{Level Estimator}: $\eta(\widehat\mu(\bx,q))$. \item \textit{Marginal Effect Estimator}: $\eta^{(1)}(\widehat\mu(\bx,q))\widehat\mu^{(\be_k)}(\bx,q)$. \item \textit{Conditional Treatment Effect Estimator}: $\eta(\widehat\mu_1(\bx,q))-\eta(\widehat\mu_2(\bx,q))$. \end{itemize} Uniform consistency of the three estimators follows from uniform consistency of $\widehat\mu(\bx,q)$ (Corollary \ref{coro: convergence}) because the transformation function $\eta$ is twice continuously differentiable.
+A Bahadur representation for each of the transformation estimators can be established via Theorem \ref{theorem: bahadur-repres} and a Taylor expansion.
 For example, for the level estimator,

 with